Pyramid Deep Fusion Network for Two-Hand Reconstruction from RGB-D Images: Experiment

 \subsection{Ablation Study}

-We conducted a series of extensive ablation experiments to confirm the contributions of different modules within our framework.
+We conducted a series of extensive ablation experiments on H2O and RHD datasets to confirm the contributions of different modules within our framework.
 Firstly, our objective is to demonstrate the performance improvement achieved by incorporating depth maps comparing to using solely RGB inputs.
 This aligns with the intuition of most individuals and our original intention behind the design of fusion modules.
 Secondly, we aim to demonstrate the advantage of our proposed PDFNet algorithm over existing fusion strategies.
-To accomplish this, we focus on extend only the feature fusion module within the same encoder-decoder framework.
+To achieve this, we focus on modifying only the feature fusion module within the same encoder-decoder framework.
 Therefore, we show the efficacy of our pyramid design and feature transformation module.
 In the following, we present thorough ablation experiments and provide a detailed analysis of the corresponding outcomes.

-\textbf{Comparison of different input modalities.} We conducted a comprehensive analysis of our model's performance under different input scenarios, and the experimental results are presented in Table~\ref{tab:ablation}.
+\textbf{Comparison of different input modalities.} We conducted a comprehensive analysis of our model's performance under different input scenarios, and the experimental results evaluated on H2O dataset are presented in Table~\ref{tab:ablation}.
 Row-1 in the table denotes the baseline method, where only RGB images are employed for feature extraction.
 In Row-2, only depth maps are utilized to extract point features, with the aid of ground truth masks to generate the initial point cloud.
 Row-3 illustrates the model's direct usage of 4-channel RGB-D images as input.
 Comparing rows 1-3 in the table, it becomes evident that the integration of depth maps leads to a significant reduction in error by $50\%$.
 This aligns with our initial expectations, as predicting depth solely from RGB input inherently presents challenges due to the ill-posed nature of the problem.
 Visual comparisons are showcased in Fig.~\ref{depthcompare}.

 Row-3 attains lower absolute position error compared to Row-2, however, it does not possess an advantage in terms of relative position error.
 This indicates that RGB images contribute to improving the accuracy of the final predictions while also introducing some background interference information.
 Moreover, it signifies that a simplistic and coarse 4-channel input is not an ideal solution.
 This emphasizes our preference to fully leverage the complementary nature of the two input modalities.